jasax/Minisat-2.2.0-for-windows/README.md

 Minisat 2.2.0 compiled with mingw for Windows.
 It should work in Windows 2K and more recent versions.

 (<b>PRELUDE:</b> this Minisat binary for windows was deployed in Keepandshare a couple years ago, but as of now (March, 2015) that site has ended as a repository.
-So I am moving it for here and replicating the emails sent to the Minisat list, two yeras ago in March 2013, with the relevant information.
+So I am moving it for here and replicating the emails sent to the Minisat list, two years ago in March 2013, with the relevant information.
 I hope it still is useful for some people.
 I haven't used minisat since then, so the version 2.2.0 can eventually be outdated.)

 ##########################